dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

    dydxprotocold init --chain-id=$CHAIN_ID --home=$DYDX_HOME $NODE_MONIKER
    ```

-Your machine can now host a full node using the `dydxprotocold` CLI to interface with any dYdX chain deployment.
-To connect to a chain, you must first sync your node with that chain's history. dYdX recommends doing this with a snapshot.
+The `dydxprotocold` is installed.
+Your system can now host a full node using the `dydxprotocold` executable to interface with a dYdX chain deployment.
+To connect to a chain, you must first sync your node with that chain's history. dYdX recommends doing this by using a snapshot.

-## Initialize node state using a snapshot
+## Initialize your node's state using a snapshot
 Using snapshots to restore or sync your full node's state saves time and effort.
-Using a snapshot avoids replaying all the previous blocks from genesis (height = 0) and needing multiple binary versions for network upgrades.
+Using a snapshot avoids replaying all the blocks from genesis (height = 0) and does not require multiple binary versions for network upgrades.
 Instead, your node reads most of the chain's history directly from the snapshot.

+To install a dYdX snapshot:

 1. Download the latest snapshot contents from a [snapshot service](/infrastructure_providers-network/resources#snapshot-service).